perturbing/vasil-tests/secp-primitives-cip.md

 console.log(addr);
 console.log(await mint("testToken"))
 ```
-Which we can run via the command
+This snippet of code defines the asynchronous function `mint` which takes in the token name as a string.
+In it, it creates a new transaction that mints 1 native asset under our SECP policy with this given name.
+The snippet can be run via the command
 ```bash
 deno run -A mint.ts
 ```

+***

 \* The information contained or reflected herein is provided for informational purposes only and (1) does not constitute an endorsement of any product or project by Input Output Global Inc. (IOG); (2) does not constitute investment advice, nor represent an expert opinion or negative assurance letter; (3) is not a substitute for a piece of professional advice; (4)  has not been submitted to, nor received approval from, any relevant regulatory bodies.
 The information contained or reflected herein is made available by third parties, subject to continuous change and therefore is not warranted as to their merchantability, completeness, accuracy, up-to-dateness or fitness for a particular purpose.
 The information and data are provided “as is” only.